Sainik Farm

-Sainik Farm is an affluent settlement in New Delhi where prominent people reside.
+Sainik Farm is an affluent settlement in Delhi where prominent people reside.
 The area has been embroiled in legal trouble over its legitimacy.
 It is situated south of Saket beyond the Mehrauli-Badarpur Road in the southernmost part of the city.

 History

 The settlement came up in the 1960s a cooperative society for defense staff and their families.

 However, the area was soon embroiled in controversy and has remained so ever since.
 The unauthorized residencies in the area have continuously been in a legal quagmire as the Delhi High Court has passed several adverse remarks against the illegal constructions and farm houses in the area, and passed directions to the Delhi Government to take action to tackle the illegal residential constructions.
 From time to time, several political parties have also taken up the issue of the illegality of the settlement through campaigns as well as assembly debates.
 The supply of utilities such as water and electricity have been provisionally permitted in the area to curb theft.
 From time to time, there have been indications that some form of action may be taken against the owners of the illegal farm houses in the area by means of stiff penalties and/ or demolitions.

 While the general perception is that the area is occupied by affluent and influential personalities, despite many efforts the residents have failed to have the colony regularized, which has been the subject of focus in the mainstream media as well as judicial scrutiny.
 The area has repeatedly failed to appear on the list of unauthorised settlements which have been legitimised by the Government in view of the ongoing legal issues, while thousands of other unauthorized colonies have been regularized in the meantime.